Forecast details

 Shows how much the moon is illuminated by the sun.

-On the service's homepage, in the forecast for today, you can see textual information about the phase of the moon.
+On the service's home page, in the forecast for today, you can see textual information about the moon phase.

 New moon